zenaan/iqnets/README.md

 freedom.

-Fail to pay the price freedom demands, even by way of acquiescense, and we live in slavery, albeit well fed (usually) and in gilt cages.
+Fail to pay the price freedom demands, even by way of acquiescense, and we live in slavery, albeit usually well fed sheeple in glittery gilt cages.

 Choose comfort and "safety", and we slide down the "slippery slope of supposed safety", into abject and despotic slavery, and end up with neither freedom, nor safety.